Safety Toe Footwear

-The above picture of a steel toed book is what many people think of when discussing safety toe footwear, but safety footwear is more than just steel toed boots!
+The above picture of a steel toed boot is what many people think of when discussing safety toe footwear, but safety footwear is more than just steel toed boots!
 Safety toe footwear is available in a wide variety of styles and configurations.

 In order to select the best safety footwear for you, it is important to know a bit about the type of work environment you will be working in as well as what standards apply for your particular work environment.
 You should understand the hazards you are likely to encounter in your work environment as one of the first steps in selecting safety footwear.
 Then, you need to make sure the shoe or boot you select will meet the safety standards for the anticipated hazards.
 A Job Hazard Analysis, or JHA, is one of the best tools to identify these hazards and select the proper footwear.